-What does Lady Madonna mean?
+What do you think Lady Madonna means?

 Beatles: Lady Madonna Meaning